Skip to main content

 The University are pleased to be able to offer students a diagnostic service to determine if you have a Specific Learning Difficulty such as Dyslexia or Dyspraxia, or a Non-Verbal Learning Difficulty.

 If you are seeking an assessment for ADHD/ADD you should seek this diagnosis from your GP.
-This service is available to all students and staff at the University.

 To apply for a Disabled Students Allowance for specific learning difficulties such as dyslexia you must have a full diagnostic assessment.